 We desire to see Presbyterian church plants in Norway’s six major city regions.
-We pray that God would help us get international church planters into those regions as well as use us to raise up a new generation of Norwegian pastors and planters.
+We pray that God would enable us to send church planters into those regions and raise up a new generation of Norwegian pastors and church planters.

 Establish a Norwegian Presbyterian Denomination

-We pray that through this church planting movement, God would allow us to partner with others to establish a healthy, and much needed, evangelical Presbyterian denomination—the Presbyterian Church in Norway.
+We pray that through this church planting movement, God would enable us to establish a healthy, evangelical denomination—the Presbyterian Church in Norway (Presbyteriansk Kirke i Norge).

 We go in faith to Norway resting in our sovereign God who delights to build his church and to do so in ways far more abundantly than all that we could ask or imagine (Eph.
 3:20-21)!

 Stavanger is a beautiful and thriving international port city on Norway’s southwest seaboard.
 It is the 3rd largest city region in Norway with 320,000 inhabitants.
 The region is projected to surpass 400,000 by 2030.
-English is the trade language widely spoken by internationals and Norwegians.
+English is the trade language widely spoken by Norwegians and internationals.

-Stavanger’s English-speaking, international climate creates a strategic gospel-location for reaching Norwegians and expatriates.
-English-speaking church planting is effective because English is the glue that holds Norwegians and expatriates together.
-Like New Testament times, when Greek was the trade language that allowed the gospel to spread throughout the Roman Empire, so it is today with English in a Global marketplace.
+Stavanger’s English-speaking, international climate creates a strategic location for reaching Norwegians and internationals with the gospel.
+English-speaking church planting is effective because English is the trade language connecting Norwegians and internationals.
+Like New Testament times when Greek was the trade language that allowed the gospel to spread throughout the Roman Empire, so it is today with English in the global marketplace.

 Presbyterian & Confessionally Reformed

 Matt is an ordained minister in the Presbyterian Church in America (PCA).
-The PCA is an evangelical Presbyterian denomination representing the historic Reformed faith.
-The PCA is “faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission.”
-MMI is a commission of the Southeast Alabama Presbytery in the PCA.
+The PCA is an evangelical and Reformed denomination that is “faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission.”
+Within the PCA, Matt is serving his call with the Ministry to the Military and Internationals (MMI), a commission of the Southeast Alabama Presbytery.

-Important: For physical checks, make them payable to “Ministry to the Military and International” and please include a note that your gift is designated for “Matt Stanghelle—Stavanger, Norway.”
+Make checks payable to “Ministry to the Military and Internationals.”
+Please include a note that your gift is designated for “Matt Stanghelle.”